 No interests.
 No behaviors.
 No page fans.

 But the key here is that one of the options is Saved Audiences.
-You can create a Saved Audience that includes a single interest; or you could create a Saved Audience that includes a combination of interests, behaviors, page connections or whatever you want.
+You can create a Saved Audience that includes a single interest; or you could create a Saved Audience that includes a combination of interests, behaviors, page Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control. or whatever you want.

 Hands On With Audience Overlap